-COVID-19 UPDATE: Our dedicated staff members are working remotely to support students, wherever they are.
+Our dedicated staff members are here to support students, wherever they are.
 If you are a student who is in need of support, has questions about navigating the university during these challenging times, is in distress (or know a student who is), or is experiencing food and/or housing insecurity, please submit a referral through one of the reporting links on this page.
-In light of the coronavirus outbreak, all staff are working remotely and will be in touch with students and supporting them through e-mail, phone, and video-conferencing (e.g., Zoom) appointments.
+Staff will be in touch with students and will be supporting through e-mail, phone, video-conferencing (e.g., Zoom), and in-person appointments.
 If you are experiencing an emergency, please call 911 or Loyola's Campus Safety at 773.508.SAFE (7233).
-For university updates related to COVID-19, please visit Loyola's Coronavirus/COVID-19 website.

 Equity & Title IX Concerns (Discrimination and Sexual Misconduct)